TARE wordmark

 The tracking process begins before the sample even touches the bench.

-- Verification: Every incoming batch should be assigned a unique, immutable identifier.
+• Verification: Every incoming batch should be assigned a stable, unique identifier.

 Standard LIMS often allow for retrospective logging—entering data hours or days after the work is done.
 This is a critical vulnerability.

-- Sensor Integration: True compliance involves the environment.
-If a sample was stored in a refrigerator that spiked to 25°C for four hours, that data must be automatically appended to the sample's history.
-This is where LATTICE and INTERLOCK technologies bridge the gap between physical sensors and digital records.
+• Sensor Integration: Environmental context matters.
+If a sample was stored in a refrigerator that spiked to 25°C for four hours, that data should be linked to the sample's history when the workflow is configured for it.
+LATTICE and INTERLOCK research explores the bridge between physical sensors and digital records.

 3. The Multi-Tier Safety Architecture